bvarner/varnerized_ant_cpcbm/README.md

 Specific changes I'll be investigating:

 * NEMA17 steppers in place of the NEMA11s, and in the case of the head, in place of the NEMA 8.
+I've seen [this top-mounted NEMA 11 modification](https://jplattel.nl/post/2021-03-07-improving-the-ant-head/) which has supplied a surprising amount of 'idea fuel'.
 * Bridge segmenting and joinery.
 * Use of an Arduino Uno R3 + GRBL board instead of the STM32 based Arm board + GRBL board.
 * 8mm Rods and LM8UU bearings instead of the 6mm rods and LM6UU bearings.